Raw Thrills: History

-The company's second game was The Fast and the Furious, a racing game based on the Universal Studios movie of the same name.
+In 2004, the company released its second game, The Fast and the Furious, a racing game based on the Universal Studios movie of the same name.
 Tsunami Visual Technologies later made a motion version of the game for large family entertainment centers.
+The game was brought to the Wii in 2007 by Midway under the name Cruis'n with all The Fast and the Furious references hastily removed.

-In 2006, Raw Thrills published two titles: Big Buck Hunter Pro, developed by Play Mechanix; and The Fast and the Furious: Super Bikes.
-In 2007 Raw Thrills released an update to The Fast and the Furious titled The Fast and the Furious: Drift.
-They also released a continuation of the successful Big Buck series, Big Buck Safari in three different configurations which included a standard 27" cabinet, a 42" LCD version and an 8'x6' projected screen Theater version.
-They would also release a new update to Big Buck Hunter Pro with Big Buck Hunter Pro: Open Season in 2009.
+In 2006, Raw Thrills merged with Play Mechanix, the developer of the Big Buck franchise, which was founded in 1995 by George Petro, a former designer for Midway Games.
+That year, they released Big Buck Hunter Pro and The Fast and the Furious: Super Bikes.
+In 2007 Raw Thrills released The Fast and the Furious: Drift.

-After the success of their The Fast and the Furious: Drift racing title, the company set their sights on kart-style racing with Nicktoons Nitro.
-The game featured licensed characters from various Nickelodeon Nicktoons including SpongeBob SquarePants, Timmy Turner from The Fairly OddParents, Aang from Avatar: The Last Airbender, Invader Zim, Jimmy Neutron, and Danny Phantom.
+In 2008, the company released Big Buck Safari in multiple configurations.
+It also released Nicktoons Nitro, a kart racing game featuring licensed characters from various Nickelodeon Nicktoons including SpongeBob SquarePants, Timmy Turner from The Fairly OddParents, Aang from Avatar: The Last Airbender, Invader Zim, Jimmy Neutron, and Danny Phantom.

-Also in 2009, Raw Thrills teamed up with Konami and Activision to produce Guitar Hero Arcade.
-Raw Thrills engineered the game while Konami and Activision were involved to cover patenting and licensing issues respectively.
-The game was a solid success selling over 2000 units in just three months.

-In January 2009, Raw Thrills and Specular Interactive co-produced a spiritual successor to the Midway arcade racer Hydro Thunder with a game entitled H2Overdrive.
+In January 2009, Raw Thrills and Specular Interactive co-produced H2Overdrive, a spiritual successor to the Midway arcade racer Hydro Thunder.
 Specular Interactive was made up of several ex-Midway employees who had worked on Hydro Thunder.
-It also received high praise from critics.
+It received high praise from critics.
 A motion-based version was also produced in November 2009 that was handled by Namco Bandai Games and UNIS.
 UNIS also holds the rights to distribute the game in China.

+Also in 2009, Raw Thrills teamed up with Konami and Activision to produce Guitar Hero Arcade, based off Guitar Hero III: Legends of Rock.
+Raw Thrills engineered the game while Konami and Activision were involved to cover patenting and licensing issues respectively.
+It sold over 2,000 units in just three months.
+The company also unveiled an update to Big Buck Hunter Pro, called Open Season.

-In March 2010, Raw Thrills and Play Mechanix released Terminator Salvation, a deluxe light-gun shooter based upon the film of the same name that was released to theaters in May 2009.
+In March 2010, Raw Thrills and Play Mechanix released Terminator Salvation, a deluxe light-gun shooter based on the 2009 film of the same name.
 The game received early praise from arcade operators as it exceeded earnings expectations during testing.
+It released a new Frogger video redemption game near the end of the year.
+Raw Thrills partnered with Specular again to release Dirty Drivin' in 2011.
+It also worked with Specular and Warner Bros. to release the Batman driving arcade game in 2013.